 Many PreSonus products are equipped with standardized digital audio inputs and outputs, enabling them to transfer digital audio to and from an assortment of devices without conversion to and from the analog domain.
 Some PreSonus products also have dedicated, standardized connections for digital-audio synchronization signals.
 To help you understand these technologies, we’ve prepared a brief tutorial on digital connections and synchronization.

 ADAT Lightpipe uses the same type of optical cables and Toslink connectors as the S/PDIF two-channel optical digital audio protocol (discussed shortly).
 These cables can be purchased at your local recording-equipment store.
-Toslink is an optical-fiber connection system developed by Toshiba that uses a JIS F05 connector (see Fig. 1).
+Toslink is an optical-fiber connection system developed by Toshiba that uses a JIS F05 connector.
 The generic name for this standard is “EIAJ optical.”

 “Sample Multiplexing” or S/MUX is used to transmit high-bandwidth digital audio using lower-bandwidth technology, such as ADAT Lightpipe.
 S/MUX works by joining two or more digital audio channels to represent a single higher-bandwidth channel.
 By using S/MUX technology, you can stream 8 channels of digital audio at 88.2 kHz or 96 kHz over the same Lightpipe connection originally designed to stream 16 channels of 44.1 kHz or 48 kHz audio.

 Developed by the Audio Engineering Society and the European Broadcasting Union, AES/EBU (officially known as AES3) is a 2-channel format that can carry audio signals at up to 192 kHz.
 AES/EBU employs a 3-pin XLR connector, which is the same connector used for most professional microphones.
 A single cable carries both channels of audio data.
-No current PreSonus products have AES/EBU digital connections but the now-discontinued DigiMax 96k was one of the first 8-channel mic preamps to offer them.
+The StudioLive Series III console mixers are each equipped with an AES/EBU output.

 S/PDIF (Sony/Philips Digital Interface) was co-developed by Sony and Philips to transfer stereo digital audio.
 It is essentially a consumer version of AES/EBU, and as with AES/EBU, a single cable carries both channels of the stereo audio signal.
 Digital Audio Tape (DAT) machines were among the first devices to be equipped with this protocol but is has since become popular in consumer audio products such as DVD players, as well as in semi-pro and professional audio products.